Identifying and Diagnosing EoE

 Identifying patients who should be further evaluated for eosinophilic esophagitis (EoE) can be challenging.
 Some individuals have a higher risk of EoE based on family history and ancestry, male sex, and comorbid atopic disease.1,2

+EoE reference score, EREFS representing Edema, Rings, Exudate, Furrows and Stricture is used for endoscopic findings.
 Patients suspected of having EoE undergo esophagogastroduodenoscopy (EGD) to assess the extent of eosinophilic infiltration.
 Diagnostic criteria and other conditions with associated esophageal eosinophilia are listed in Table 1.
-Patients who have ≥15 eosinophils/high-powered field should be evaluated for these conditions to understand any potential contribution to eosinophilia.6 Of note, failure of a trial of proton pump inhibitors (PPI) is no longer part of the diagnostic criteria for EoE.
+Patients who have ≥15 eosinophils/high-powered field should be evaluated for EoE.6 EoE is patchy – at least 6 biopsies are needed at 2 esophageal levels in any patient with dysphagia.3 Of note, failure of a trial of proton pump inhibitors (PPI) is no longer part of the diagnostic criteria for EoE.
 Differentiating between EoE and GERD can be particularly challenging due to the similarity in their clinical signs.

 References